jan-r-dev/Data-Structures-and-Algorithms-in-Python/README.md

 Expanding my knowledge of computer science with algorithm & data structure practice.

-Jupyter notebooks are generally used here to make the examples more independent and practical.
+Coded either in Python fiels or Jupyter notebooks, depending on what's more practical in terms of the examples that are being explored.